adonisjs/v5-docs/content/guides/validator/introduction.md

       .members({
         // ... define schema for your route parameters })
-    // ... define schema for your body and query string })
+    // ... define the schema for your body and query string })

   // highlight-start